Advertisement

 Heart Disease and Stroke

 People with diabetes are at least twice as likely to have a heart attack or stroke.
 They're also more likely to have a heart attack or stroke at an earlier age.
-To reduce your risk, lower your blood pressure and cholesterol with regular exercise and a healthy low-fat, low-salt diet that includes more fruits, vegetables and whole grains.
-Quit smoking.
-And do your best to lose 5 percent to 10 percent of your body weight.
-If you still need help, talk to your doctor about medication for high blood pressure and/or high cholesterol.
+To reduce your risk, work on lowering your blood pressure and levels of cholesterol (a fat-like substance in the blood).
+You can do this with lifestyle changes that include getting regular exercise as you are able and eating a diet that's low in salt and saturated fat (which is solid at room temperature, like butter), and that includes fruits, vegetables, lean protein and whole grains.
+If lifestyle changes alone do not work, talk to a healthcare provider (HCP) about medication for high blood pressure and/or high cholesterol.
+It's also important to quit smoking (if you smoke) and to try to maintain a weight that's healthy for you.

 3 / 11